psychemedia/island-storynotes/odo.md

 formed his escort when he left Valognes were with him when he arrived before Arques.

-^ This revolt occurred in the year 1053, Furtlier details will be found in the narratives of William of Jumieges and Wace.
+^ This revolt occurred in the year 1053, Further details will be found in the narratives of William of Jumieges and Wace.

 * For Maurilius, archbishop of Rouen, see before p.
 1G4, and his